exporl/apex/documentation/basicconcepts/index.md

 -   make the file invalid, e.g. by changing the name of an element

--   run with Apex3.
+-   run with APEX 4.
 Read error messages.

 -   undo the errors